datastax/nodejs-driver/README.md

 The driver supports all versions of Node.js, Cassandra, and DSE that are not EOL at the time of release.
 Only LTS eligible branches (i.e. even numbered releases) are supported for Node.js.
-LTS eligible branches (i.e. even numbered releases).
-You can find more information about the Node.js release cycle in the [project documentation].
-Consistent with this policy the current version of the driver offers support for the following:
+See the [project documentation] for more information about the Node.js release cycle.
+The current version of the driver offers support consistent with this policy for the following:

 - Apache Cassandra versions 3.0 and above.
 - DataStax Enterprise versions 5.1 and 6.8.